olcf/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 $ vi scorep.filter
 ```

 Then add the following lines to filter out all USR and COM regions.
-Again, feel free to go back and include some of the other regions, but for now we will just look at MPI and OpenMP functions.
+Feel free to go back and include some of the other regions, but for now we will just look at MPI and OpenMP functions.

 ```
 SCOREP_REGION_NAMES_BEGIN